msfayed/msfayed.github.io/_posts/2017-07-12-setup-visual-studio-proxy-setting.md

 </system.net>
 ```

-if you got an error like :
+if you got an error like:

 ```
 System.Net.WebException: The underlying connection was closed: An unexpected error occurred on a send.......